Target Hospitality (TH)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-In Q1, Target Hospitality reported EPS at negative $0.07, down from $0.20 in the same quarter last year.
-This print missed analysts’ estimates, but we care more about long-term EPS growth than short-term movements.
+In Q3, Target Hospitality reported EPS of negative $0.01, down from $0.20 in the same quarter last year.
+Despite falling year on year, this print easily cleared analysts’ estimates.
 We also like to analyze expected EPS growth based on Wall Street analysts’ consensus projections, but there is insufficient data.
-This signals Target Hospitality could be a hidden gem because it doesn’t have much coverage among professional brokers.

 8. Cash Is King

-Target Hospitality burned through $12.65 million of cash in Q1, equivalent to a negative 18.1% margin.
-The company’s cash flow turned negative after being positive in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
+Target Hospitality’s free cash flow clocked in at $70.61 million in Q3, equivalent to a 71.1% margin.
+This result was good as its margin was 46.2 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
 Long-term trends carry greater meaning.

 9. Return on Invested Capital (ROIC)